MethEthPro/F1scraping/README.md

 BRIEF INTRO
-So on a random day i was fascinated by the statistics the F1 fan pages put out , I thought how do they keep the track and all .So i visited a git repository that had some f1 scraping done and i deep dived into it , beautiful soup but now i have scraped almost the entire information available on the https://www.formula1.com/en/results.html/2024/races.html  page ,
+So on a random day i was fascinated by the statistics the F1 fan pages put out , I thought how do they keep the track and all .So i visited a git repository that had some f1 scraping done and i deep dived into it ,

+I didnt knew anything about beautiful soup but now i have scraped almost the entire information available on the https://www.formula1.com/en/results.html/2024/races.html  page , it took me like 4-5 days idk

 ABOUT THE REPOSITORY
 in the repository you will find three folders